hluce1/Front-end-Website-Project/rationale/index.md

 <p>The site took inspiration from the above website designs and lead to the following design decisions: </p>

 * Making the main responsive content the Tocumwal stories section and the contact form.
-Using flex boxes and containers to create these sections.
+Using flexboxes and containers to create these sections.

 * Inspiration from Colorlibs (image 3) navigation bar.
 However opting not to use the hamburger menu.

-*	Utilising flex boxes for when the content would need to be at smaller resolutions.
-Some trouble with this did occur when more than two flex boxes were added to the one container, so I just created two containers instead.
+*	Utilising flexboxes for when the content would need to be at smaller resolutions.
+Some trouble with this did occur when more than two flexboxes were added to the one container, so I just created two containers instead.

 *	Using CSS and HTML only parallax images.